NIVANorge/Mobius2/docs/existingmodels/simply.md

 ## SimplyP

 SimplyP is a module for total dissolved phosphourous (TDP) and particulate phosphorous (PP).
 TDP in the soil solution is modeled using an *equilibrium phosphate concentration at net zero sorption* (EPC0) - type process, where the EPC0 can change over time.
 This model was first published in \[JacksonBlake17\].
+Variations of the model include an ability to simulate total reactive phosphorus (TRP).

 See the [mathematical description](autogen/simplycnp.html#simplyp)